vikram7/insights/README.md

 Launcher Insights allows students to share insights or discoveries they've had to enhance learning outcomes.
 Launchers can post insights and allow anyone to tag them, search for insights and browse insights by tags.

+Current features:
+- Ability for user to add an insight
+- Ability for any user to tag any insight
+- Ability for user to search insights
+- Ability to see all insights based on tags

-Todos:
+Features to come / Todos:
 - Reddit "Karma" like feature for insights to incentivize usage by students (look into acts-as-votable Gem)
 - Search by tags in addition to insights
 - Add ability to sign in with github
-- Ability to remove posts
+- Ability to remove insights
 - Ability to remove tags
 - Profile page for each user
 - Admin namespacing